austinzheng/Cormorant/README.md

 * character literals (`\a`, `\tab`, `\space`, `\newline`, `\return`), which can be used in function position.
 Character literals can also be specified using the hexadecimal `\uNNNN` or octal `\oNNN` forms.
 * keywords (`:else`), which can be used in function position

+**Namespaces** make organizing your code easier.
+Currently, all stdlib code is contained within the `core` namespace, and the user begins in the `user` namespace.
+Namespaces are reified and can be manipulated as normal objects using some of the built-in functions.

 **Syntax-quote** makes defining macros slightly less tedious.
 Use `'` to denote a normal quoted form.
 Use `` ` `` to denote a quote that should be syntax-quoted; within such a form `~` (unquote) can be used to force evaluation of the unquote form, while `~@` (unquote-splice) can be used to force evaluation of a form to a collection whose elements are then spliced in.

 **Comments** start with a semicolon and continue until the end of the current line: `; this is a comment`